ToJans/chatex/README.md

-# Chatex
+# Chatex - an Elixir/Dynamo tutorial

-This is a project built with Elixir that uses Dynamo to serve web requests.
+This is a tutorial for the Elixir  language that will implement a simple webchat server using the Dynamo web framework.

+The idea is that you work yourself through the commit messages.
+If you are stuck on what to do next, you can take a look at the content of the commits.

+** This is currently still a WIP **

+## How to get started?

+TODO

-Resources:
+## Resources:

 * [Elixir website](http://elixir-lang.org/)
 * [Elixir getting started guide](http://elixir-lang.org/getting_started/1.html)